About the Seminar

 - Designing assignments that clearly communicate learning goals, expectations, and protocol

 - Supporting equity for students regardless of access

-An astonishing number of Baruch’s faculty (full- and part-time) expressed interest in participating, and so in July 2020, we are working both synchronously and asynchronously with around 120 instructors, separated into eight unique Cohorts, loosely clustered around academic discipline.
+When we designed and advertised this Seminar, in Summer 2020, an astonishing number of Baruch’s faculty (full- and part-time) expressed interest in participating, and so we worked both synchronously and asynchronously with around 100 instructors, separated into eight unique Cohorts, loosely clustered around academic discipline.